unwieldycat/pros-lvgl-sim/README.md

 > [!NOTE]
-> This is a work in progress and is not currently functional.
+> This is a work in progress and is not fully functional.

 # PROS LVGL Simulator